alessio-gamba/Similarity_Inter_PS/README.md

 'Similarity_go_hpo.py' is the Python script for the calculation of similarity among PS.
 It requires complete ontologies, as also annotations of genes and diseases, from both GO and HPO.

-'Omim_tools' (1 and 2) are directly imported and used by the scripts for the computation.
+'Omim_tools' (1 and 2) are tools directly imported and used in two scripts for the computation.